 In an article in Scientific American, Terry Sejnowski and Tobi Delbruck report that Robert Desimone at MIT has shown that attention to a specific stimulus increases the number of cortical neurons that fire in synchronized spikes in the gamma band (30 to 80 hertz), which appears to emphasize the importance of whatever is passing through conscious awareness.
 Further, Pascal Fries of the Ernst Strungmann Institute of Neuroscience in Frankfurt, Germany has found evidence that the gamma band is involved in signaling between widely separated cortical areas.
 Synchronized firing of spikes in the gamma band have also been found to strengthen the connection between synapses in the cortex.
 Research also indicates that gamma band activity seems to be deficient in certain disorders such as schizophrenia and autism.

 Finally, William Bengston, an academic sociologist, conducts research on energy healing using both animal and human subjects.
 He describes one of the techniques that he has developed for training people to do energy healing.
-He thinks this technique may have its affect by increasing gamma band activity.
+He thinks this technique may have its effect by increasing gamma band activity.
 His hypothesis is based on brain wave data collected on a gifted healer who introduced him to energy healing and described himself as using a technique that Bengston now calls “cycling.”
 Some years ago, the healer’s brain wave activity was recorded by the American Society for Psychical Research.
 They recorded activity that today would be classified as in the gamma band but at the time was attributed to equipment malfunction because gamma wave activity was not recognized.
 If he is correct, cycling may be a short-cut to significantly increasing gamma band activity.
 Bengston says that cycling requires a lot of practice to master.
 However, it doesn’t take the thousands of hours reported in the studies of the Buddhist monks described above.

 Bengston’s technique is described in his book The Energy Cure and is essentially a visualization technique.
 He says the purpose of the technique is to completely occupy the ego and get it out of the way.
 He says one must use a minimum of twenty images and each image should be of something that the ego wants.
 He cautions against the use of ideals and says to focus on ego gratification or ego desires.
 World peace is not suitable but a new sports car is suitable.
 Each image should be envisioned as already attained not merely as a wish.
 Don’t imagine the sports car in the showroom window but imagine yourself blazing down the highway driving it.
 Once you’ve created and memorized your set of images, he instructs you to practice cycling through them as rapidly as possible until you can go so fast they are a mere blur.
 You should also reach a point where you can cycle them in mixed order rather than a fixed order.
 Especially, important he says is getting to where you can effectively cycle while in a state of emotional arousal.
 An experimental test of this hypothesis remains to be done.